onap/archived-appc/docs/APPC User Guide/APPC User Guide.rst

 single response, which is either SUCCESS or ERROR.
 For this type of request, the first response is a synchronous HTTP response..

-For this release, APPC supports the HTTPS protocol, whereas the plain HTTP requests are blocked..
+For the ONAP Amsterdam release, APPC supports the HTTPS protocol, whereas the plain HTTP requests are blocked..

 Endpoint format: